Atmospheric Pressure: Definition, Measurement, and Effects

 **Sinuses**

-There is a strong link between low atmospheric pressure and the onset of migraines or headaches.
-When the atmospheric pressure drops, it creates a pressure imbalance between the external environment and the sinuses.
+There is a clear link between low air pressure and migraines or headaches.
+When pressure drops, it creates an imbalance between outside air and the sinuses.

 **Joints**